 Benefits :

-- Ease of use: Capsules and edibles (like gummies ) are easy to consume and deliver a precise dose of CBD.
+- Ease of use: Capsules and edibles (like gummies ) are easy to consume and offer a precise dose of CBD.

-- Long duration of effects: Like infusions, edibles and capsules offer more prolonged effects thanks to slow absorption by the digestive system.
+- Long-lasting effects: Like infusions, edibles and capsules offer longer-lasting effects due to slow absorption by the digestive system.

 Disadvantages:

-- Time to Action: The effects may take 30 minutes to two hours to appear, which may not be ideal for immediate relief.
+- Onset of action: Effects may take from 30 minutes to two hours to manifest, which may not be ideal for immediate relief.

 - Variability of effects: The bioavailability of ingested CBD can vary depending on the individual and their digestion, which can make the effects unpredictable.